Exploring Snus Use: A Dive into Health Risks and Harm Reduction

 Is the use of snus a safer alternative to smoking cigarettes?

-• Nicotine Delivery: Unlike smoking, snus delivers nicotine without combustion, eliminating the inhalation of smoke and, consequently, the exposure to many harmful chemicals found in cigarette smoke.
+• Nicotine Delivery: Unlike cigarettes, snus does not burn tobacco but still delivers nicotine into the body system through oral use thereby eliminating inhalation of smoke and exposure to many harmful chemicals found in cigarette smoke.

-Epidemiological Evidence Relating Snus Use to Health Outcomes
+Epidemiological Evidence Linking Snus Use to Health Outcomes

 What are the health risks associated with snus use?